rubymonsters/ruby-for-beginners/source/10-objects/06-listing.md

 As you can see Ruby will first evaluate the bit `name.prepend("Oh, hello, ")`.
-It needs to do that so it knows the object (the new String) that is going to be returned from this, so it can then call the method `upcase on it`.
+It needs to do that so it knows the object (the new String) that is going to be returned from this, so it can then call the method `upcase` on it.

 Does this make sense?